 Smart locks probably may not be extra ( or less ) secure than the regular deadbolts.
 But they do add a whole lot of possibilities of convenience when it comes to its connectivity features with other smart home devices.

-The smart locks add more value to your home once you start integrating it with other smart devices.
+Smart locks add more value to your home once you start integrating them with other smart devices.

 Types of Smart Locks